BankPoint/programming-sample/README.md

 # Submitting your solution

-Once you've completed all the development tasks, and committed your changes to your local git repo you can follow these steps to send your changes to the program manager
+Once you've completed all the development tasks, and committed your changes to your local git repo you can follow these steps to send your changes to the program manager.

+Please make sure you have committed **ALL** of your work prior to running these steps as any unsaved changes will be lost.

 * Make sure that all of your code changes have been committed.
 The program manager will be reviewing your code diffs.
+* From a command prompt in the root of your project run the following to remove all unversioned/unsaved files as well as build artifacts `git clean -fxd`
 * Zip up the entire project directory contents
 * Copy the zip file out to the directory provided in the original email that we sent out to you
 * Send an email to us to let us know you've submitted your solution.
 The email address to send to will be in the programming sample invitation email.